pptech-ds/Simplon-Project9-Symfony5.3-Blog/README.md

   {% endblock %}
   ```
-  - Let's check one by one our updates in teh browser:
+  - Let's check one by one our updates in the browser:
     - Home:
     ![image](https://user-images.githubusercontent.com/61125395/122689409-a7bf8680-d222-11eb-997e-3bd1ae4e6ed6.png)
     - About: